VA

 4. Run a pilot: Start with 2-3 ideal clients to refine processes

-5. Scale strategically: Expand systematically using proven frameworks
+5. Scale smartly: Expand systematically using proven frameworks

 Ready to Apply These Insights?